open-horizon/exchange-api/README.md

     - If maxAgreements>1, for CS, in search don't return node to agbot if agbot from same org already has agreement for same service.
     - Consider changing all creates to POST, and update (via put/patch) return codes to 200

+## Changes in 1.106.0

+- Fixed issue 207: Change use of icp-management-ingress DNS name for ICP 3.2.1 (also works in 3.2.0)
+- Fixed issue 183: Exchange node not found for POST /msgs should return 404, not 500 (also fixed it for agbot msgs)

 ## Changes in 1.105.0

 - Msg file fixes